kyleduo/SwitchButton/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-SwitchButton-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1119)

-**To get a quick preview, you can get Demo apk in [Google Play](https://play.google.com/store/apps/details?id=com.kyleduo.switchbutton.demo) or [Directly download](./demo/switchbutton_demo_142.apk).**
+**To get a quick preview, you can get Demo apk in [Google Play](https://play.google.com/store/apps/details?id=com.kyleduo.switchbutton.demo) or [Directly download](./demo/switchbutton_demo_200.apk).**

 This project provides you a convenient way to use and customise a SwitchButton widget in Android.
-With just resources changed and attrs set, you can create a lifelike SwitchButton of Android 5.0+, iOS, MIUI, or Flyme and so on.

-Now we get the biggest movement since SwitchButton published. v1.3.0 comes with totally reconsitution and more convenient API.
-A wholly new demo can give you a tour in it.

 ***